itsdouges/douges.dev/README.md

 # douges.dev

-An interactive learning blog focusing on web development and problems at scale by [Michael Dougall](https://twitter.com/itsdouges).
+An interactive blog focusing on web & game dev.
+Written by Michael Dougall.